 Things in Your Home that Squirrels Damage

 When it comes down to it, given enough time squirrels damage anything around your property that isn’t concrete, stone, or metal.
 In fact, that’s exactly what they’re inclined to do.
 Chewing on things is how squirrels naturally wear down their sharp teeth, which continue to grow throughout their lives.
 In other words, squirrels don’t just see your house as a home: to them, it’s a place where they can carry on their instinctive behavior and remain safe from predators.

 Specifically, squirrels damage:

 - Wood: Siding, joists, doors, you name it.
 Particularly around the roof, squirrels will chew holes three to four inches in diameter to gain access to your attic.
-This will open holes which make it easier for other wildlife and pests to get in, and puts your home at risk of structural failure.
+This will open holes that make it easier for other wildlife and pests to get in and puts your home at risk of structural failure.

 - Shingles: Squirrels are just as capable of compromising your shingling as the roof itself, which, if the problem becomes bad enough, can lead to water damage when rain arrives.

 - Plastic: From outdoor furniture to PVC pipes, squirrels cause damage to all kinds of plastic.
 In worst cases, you may find yourself with leaking pipes that will eventually cause water damage.

 - Wiring: Unfortunately, electrical wiring tends to be found in the attic, which is just where squirrels want to be.
 And they have absolutely no trouble chewing through the stuff.
 The damage they can cause to wires is one of the biggest dangers a squirrel infestation poses.
 Once bare copper cable has been exposed, the risk of an electrical fire is suddenly much closer than you want it to be.